Last week we asked if Formula E racing could be coming to Vancouver in 2022.

 The 2022 Vancouver E-Prix already has the support of Formula E, which has been waiting for city council to make its final decision.

 City councillors Sarah Kirby-Yung and Michael Wiebe brought forth a proposal to bring a Formula E World Championship series race to Vancouver next summer.
-According to their motion, the city has been approached by the OSS Group to stage the race weekend in July of next year in the False Creek area.
+According to their motion, the city has been approached by the One Stop Strategy Group (OSS) to stage the race weekend in July of next year in the False Creek area.

 In addition to all the festivities that come with an all-electric, open wheel vehicle race, the weekend event would feature musical and cultural events, and a conference focusing on climate change and sustainability.